1st Maine Cavalry Regiment: Frederick and South Mountain

 The regiment's loss was slight, but the fighting was close, and several sabre cuts were given and received.
 The AoP soon held the city after a one-week Rebel occupation that failed to attract the hordes of new recruits to the ANV that Lee and his men had expected.
 In contrast, the 1st Maine and others in IX Corps soon found that Frederick was a stronghold of unionists, and as Hampton's cavalry (Hill's rearguard) departed, "while the carbine smoke and the smell of powder still lingered", the local citizens warmly received them giving the column fruits and refreshments.
 The future president Rutherford B. Hayes, then commanding the 23rd Ohio Volunteer Infantry within the Kanawah, wrote to his wife of the joy of the residents at their arrival after four days of occupation by the Confederates, and a local resident later wrote, "a regiment of Ohio volunteers makes its appearance and is hailed with most enthusiastic demonstrations of joy.
 Handkerchiefs are waved, flags are thrown from Union houses, and a new life appears infused into the people."
-The Kanawha did not get to tarry in Frederick, as McClellan continued to push his people forward, and the infantry encamped Friday night just beyond the western edge of the town at the foot of ther Catocton Heightts.
+The Kanawha did not get to tarry in Frederick, as McClellan continued to push his people forward, and the infantry encamped Friday night just beyond the western edge of the town at the foot of the Catocton Heights.

 Meanwhile the 1st Maine was made the provost guard for Frederick with Burnside appointing Col Allen the city's military governor, and Company D's Capt.
 Smith, the provost marshal.
 Burnside also appointed Adjt.
 Stevens as Allen's acting assistant adjutant general, and Company F's Capt.
 Boothby, as his aid de-camps.

 While the main body of the 1st Maine restored order in Frederick, the next day, September 13, Saturday, the other cavalry units cleared the passage over the Catoctin Hills, and Burnside's Right Wing, consisting of Hooker's I and Reno's IX Corps, moved west and throughout Saturday occupied the vicinity of Middletown.
 Not remaining in Frederick with the regiment, Company G, keeping with the general, also moved to Middletown on Saturday.
 Pleasonton's cavalry pushed further along the National Pike before meeting Rebel cavalry pickets at the foot of South Mountain as the road ascended to Turner's Gap, a depression in South Mountain's crest.
 Old Sharpsburg Road left the turnpike a little west of Middletown to the left, and crossed at Fox's Gap, about 1 mi south of Turner's.
 These gaps and the adjoining mountain crests were 1000 ft above Middletown were wooded, save a few small farms, meadows, and cultivated fields gave the Rebels a clear view of any Federal advance before they could pass through and strike Lee's unconcentrated army.
 Escorted by Company G, Reno met with Cox and told him to send one of his brigades to support a cavalry reconnaissance by Pleasonton at Turner's Gap in the morning.